nunofachada/cf4ocl/docs/userguide.md

 * Reference counting
 * Information handling (i.e., handling of data returned by the several `clGet*Info()` OpenCL functions)

-The intermediate ::CCLDevContainer* class provides functionality for managing a set of ::CCLDevice* wrapper instances, abstracting code common to the ::CCLPlatform*, ::CCLContext* and ::CCLProgram* classes, all of which internally keep a set of devices.
-This functionality if further described in the @ref ug_wrappers "wrapper modules" section.

-The relationship between the ::CCLMemObj* class and the ::CCLBuffer* and
-::CCLImage* classes follows that of the respective [OpenCL types](http://www.khronos.org/registry/cl/sdk/1.2/docs/man/xhtml/classDiagram.html).
-In other words, both OpenCL images and buffers are memory objects with common functionality, and _cf4ocl_ directly maps this relationship with the respective wrappers.

-## Using low-level cf4ocl {#ug_low_level}

 Wrapper constructors create the OpenCL object to be wrapped, but delegate memory allocation to the special `ccl_<class>_new_wrap()`